Search suspended for two members of Kennedy family lost in Chesapeake Bay - KRDO

 McKean is the granddaughter of former US Attorney General and US Sen. Robert F. Kennedy.
 She is a public health and human rights lawyer and serves as the executive director of the Georgetown University Global Health Initiative.

+McKean’s husband, David McKean, wrote in a Facebook post Friday that “it is clear that Maeve and Gideon have passed away.
+The search for their recovery will continue, and I hope that that will be successful.”

-“At this time, our family asks for privacy and that everyone keep Maeve and Gideon in their prayers,” the Kennedy family said in a statement provided by a spokesperson.
+“At this time, our family asks for privacy and that everyone keep Maeve and Gideon in their prayers,” the Kennedy family said in a statement provided by a spokesperson earlier Friday.

-McKean’s husband, David McKean, told The Washington Post that the family was visiting his wife’s mother’s waterfront home in Shady Side, Maryland, when the children, playing in a yard, kicked a ball into the water and his wife and son “popped into a canoe to chase it down.”

-“They just got farther out than they could handle, and couldn’t get back in,” he told the paper.

 Coast Guard officials had received a report of “two individuals were seen struggling to return to shore in a canoe” near Herring Bay, 10 miles south of Annapolis, and were “not seen again,” according to a statement Friday from the Coast Guard.

-Note: This story has been updated with comment from David McKean and Massachusetts Rep. Joe Kennedy III.